zhangyuang/node-ffi-rs/README.md

 ## Usage

-View [test.ts](./test.ts) get the latest usage
+View [test.ts](./test.ts) for the latest usage

 Here is an example of how to use ffi-rs:

 For the following C++ code, we compile this file into a dynamic library

-### write foreign function code
+### Write Foreign Function Code

-Note: The return value type of a function must be of type c
+Note: The return value type of a function must be of type C

 ```cpp
 #include <cstdio>